Smart #1 Review & Prices

 Electric range, charging and tax

-There are three versions of the Smart #1, all of which have the same 62kWh battery.
-Pro+ and Premium models have a single electric motor on the rear wheels, which makes 272hp and 343Nm of torque.
-Both will go from 0-60mph in 6.7 seconds and onto a top speed of 112mph.
+There are four versions of the Smart #1, which have either a 47kWh lithium-iron phosphate (LFP) battery or a 62kWh nickel-manganese-cobalt (NMC) battery.
+As standard, there’s a single electric motor on the rear wheels, which makes 272hp and 343Nm of torque, and which will accelerate 0-60mph in 6.7 seconds and onto a top speed of 112mph.

-Although they have the same battery and performance, the Premium model gets a heat pump and more sophisticated motor, which help improve its range.
-As a result, official figures suggest a range of up to 273 miles, compared with 260 miles in the Pro+.
+Further up the range, the Premium model gets a heat pump and more sophisticated motor, which help improve its range.
+As a result, official figures suggest a range of up to 273 miles, compared with 260 miles in the Pro+, when both are fitted with the 62kWh NMC battery.
+Both are some way short of the range you get in big-battery versions of the Kia EV3 or Skoda Elroq.

 Opt for the Brabus and you get two motors, with one on the front wheels joining the one on the rear, providing all-wheel drive.
 The extra motor means power is up to 428hp and 584Nm, bringing the 0-60mph sprint time down to just 3.9 seconds.
 The top speed is unchanged at 112mph.

-With all that extra power, the Brabus unsurprisingly has the shortest range at 248 miles.
+With all that extra power, the Brabus unsurprisingly has a shorter range at 248 miles.
 However, curiously, during our testing with the Premium and Brabus models, we got an identical (and respectable) 3.7miles/kWh efficiency figure, which would put both at around 230 miles in the real world.

 Safety and security